Topological Graph Inverse Semigroups: Preliminaries

 \subsection{Connections With Rings}

 In the Introduction we mentioned that graph inverse semigroups arise in the study of certain rings and $C^*$-algebras.
 Having defined these semigroups, we can state their connection with the rings in question explicitly.
+The reader unfamiliar with rings may safely skip this subsection.

 Let $K$ be a field and $E$ a graph.
 Then the contracted semigroup ring $\overline{KG(E)}$ (i.e., the semigroup ring resulting from identifying the zero element of $G(E)$ with the zero in the semigroup ring $KG(E)$) is known as the \emph{Cohn path $K$-algebra} $C_K(E)$ \emph{of $E$}.
 Letting $N$ denote the ideal of $C_K(E)$ generated by elements of the form $v~-~\sum_{e\in s^{-1}(v)} ee^*,$ where $v \in E^0$ is a regular vertex (i.e., one that emits a nonzero finite number of edges), the ring $C_K(E)/N$ is called the \emph{Leavitt path $K$-algebra} $L_K(E)$ \emph{of $E$}.